jjgong7/jjgong7.github.io/_pages/about.md

 * Proficient in Python, R, and SQL.
 * Strong curiosity to learn, highly coachable, and excited to bring value to your team.

-In my free time I enjoy playing basketball, lifting weights, cooking healthy meals, exploring national parks, and trying different pizza and noodle places around New York City!
+In his free time Justin enjoy playing basketball, lifting weights, cooking healthy meals, exploring national parks, and trying different pizza and noodle places around New York City!